-The best area rugs are durable, functional, and can be stylish additions to the home.
-But shopping for rugs can take time since there are many materials, sizes, and patterns to consider.
+The best area rugs are usually durable, functional, and can be stylish additions to a home.
+But shopping for rugs can take a surprising amount of time since there are many materials, sizes, and patterns to consider.
 To help you choose the best area rug for your living space, we’ve tested a variety of popular options for quality and comfort.
 Read on to learn about our favorites.

-- BEST OVERALL: ReaLife Machine Washable Persian Distressed Rug
+- BEST OVERALL: West Elm Flourish Rug

 - BEST STATEMENT RUG: nuLOOM Marisela Tribal Area Rug